ied206/ManagedWimLib/USAGE.md

 ### Cleanup

-To unload wimlib library explicitly, call `Wim.GlobalCleanup()`.
+To unload the wimlib library explicitly, call `Wim.GlobalCleanup()`.

 ## API

-ManagedWimLib provides sets of APIs match to its original.

-Most of the use cases follow this flow.
+ManagedWimLib provides sets of APIs matched to its original.
+Most of the use cases follow this flow:

 1. Create Wim instance with `Wim.OpenWim()`
-2. Do your job by calling API of your interest.
+2. Do your job by calling APIs of your interest.
 3. Cleanup Wim instance with the Disposable pattern.

 [ManagedWimLib.Tests](./ManagedWimLib.Tests) provides a lot of examples of how to use ManagedWimLib.